Two Approaches For a Perturbative Expansion in Blobbed Topological Recursion

 These expressions are still exact.
 To get a perturbative expansion in orders of $\lambda$, the $\varepsilon_i$'s and $R'(\varepsilon_i)$'s need to be expanded into a power series.
 Differentiating \eqref{eq:R} and inserting $\varepsilon_q$ gives

 which can be used to calculate the expansion of $R'(\varepsilon_q)$ iteratively by inserting \eqref{eq:Rs_exact} into itself.
 To do this, expansions of the $\varepsilon_i$'s need to be iteratively calculated as well, which is done using \eqref{eq:eps_exact} that in turn depends on $R'(\varepsilon_n)$.
-With \eqref{eq:Rs_exact} and \eqref{eq:eps_exact} the expansions can be calculated up to arbitrary orders in $\lambda$.
+With \eqref{eq:eps_exact} and \eqref{eq:Rs_exact} the expansions can be calculated up to arbitrary orders in $\lambda$.
 Inserting them into \eqref{eq:Omega1_eps} and \eqref{eq:Omega2_eps} results in perturbative expansions, which are equivalent to the expansions of $\Omega^{(0)}_{q}$ and $\Omega^{(0)}_{q,r}$ in every order when setting all multiplicities $r_i = 1$.

-\section{Vacuum Graphs of the Free Energy}
+\section{Vacuum graphs of the free energy}

-The first approach for expanding $\Omega_m^{(0)}$ into a sum of ribbon graphs utilizes \eqref{eq:generalDef_OmegaF}, where the loop insertion operator is repeatedly applied to the free energy $\mathcal{F}^{(0)}$ of genus $g=0$, which was given in \cite{Branahl:2021uxs} (cited in Example \ref{exmp:freeEnergy}) up to order $\lambda^2$.
+The first approach for expanding $\Omega_m^{(0)}$ into a sum of ribbon graphs utilizes \eqref{eq:generalDef_OmegaF}, where the boundary creation operator is repeatedly applied to the free energy $\mathcal{F}^{(0)}$ of genus $g=0$, which was given in \cite{Branahl:2021uxs} (cited in example \ref{exmp:freeEnergy}) up to order $\lambda^2$.